Erralfator/Real-ESRGAN_Pytorch/README.md

 # Real-ESRGAN Pytorch

+# RIGHT NOW IN MAINTENANCE!
+GONNA UPDATE IT!
+IF U GOT ANY ERRORS, ITS BC OF THIS

 [![Discord](https://img.shields.io/discord/1198701940511617164?color=%23738ADB&label=Discord&style=for-the-badge)](https://discord.gg/osai)

 PyTorch implementation of a Real-ESRGAN model trained on custom dataset.
 This model shows better results on faces compared to the original version.
 It is also easier to integrate this model into your projects.